trebeljahr/trebeljahr.com/_booknotes/the-art-of-learning.md

 > Glory is a powerful incentive.
 Inevitably dreams are dashed, hearts are broken, most fall short of their expectations because there is little room at the top.
 Of course this dynamic can be found in virtually any ambitious field.

-> The key to pursuing excellence is to embrace an organic, long term learning process, and not to live in a shell of static, safe mediocrity.
+> The key to pursuing excellence is to embrace an organic, long-term learning process, and not to live in a shell of static, safe mediocrity.
 Usually, growth comes at the expense of previous comfort or safety.

 -> like a hermit crab, that needs to lose its shell in order to grow, humans have to lose their shells in order to grow and that is painful.